Lymph nodes are also called lymph glands. Surgery to remove lymph nodes in the neck is called a neck dissection.

 You might have other effects due to damage to some of the nerves that supply the head and neck area.

-- numbness in the ear on the same side as the operation
+- numbness of the skin and the ear on the same side as the operation

 - loss of movement in the lower lip

-- loss of movement on one side of the tongue
+- loss of feeling or movement on one side of the tongue